kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/aggregate-functions/lessons/basic-aggregation.md

 You can use multiple aggregate functions in a single query.

+> **Important Note**: When using aggregate functions in a SELECT clause, you can only include:
+> 1. Aggregate functions (like COUNT, SUM, AVG, etc.)
+> 2. Constants
+>
+> If you try to include a regular column that isn't aggregated, you'll get an error.
+For example, this query will fail:
+> ```sql
+> SELECT
+>     title,           -- This will cause an error!
+>     COUNT(*) as count
+> FROM sale;
+> ```
+> To include regular columns along with aggregate functions, you need to use the GROUP BY clause, which we'll cover in the next lesson.

 For example, our query to calculate the total number of sales, total number of books sold, average price, minimum price, and maximum price in `February 2024` will be:

 ```sql